aartikis/RTEC/examples/maritime/maritime_readme.md

 # Directory Structure
 - **resources.** Original and compiled patterns along with declarations and auxiliary domain knowledge.
 - **dataset.** This folder contains a download link for a dataset which includes vessels sailing the area near the port of Brest for six months.
-After download the ".csv" file containing the dataset, place it in this folder.
+After downloading the ".csv" file containing the dataset, place it in this folder.
 - **results.** Directory of the execution logs.